beckje01/gr8us-2013-plugin-talk/slides.md

 ### The Good

 * Supports Versioning
-* Dependacy resolution works the way the rest of Grails does
+* Dependency resolution works the way the rest of Grails does

 ~~
 ### The Bad